purwar1997/shopease-api/README.md

 ## 2. API Documentation

+This project is deployed on a DigitalOcean Droplet and linked to a custom domain.
+To visit the live deployment, [click here](http://api.shopease.shubhampurwar.in).

 APIs are documented using Swagger (OpenAPI) specification and all of them are live and functional.
 [Click here](http://api.shopease.shubhampurwar.in/docs/swagger) to view API docs.
 Select shopease production server in the dropdown menu and play with any API.

 [![Documentation Preview](/media/swagger.png)](http://api.shopease.shubhampurwar.in/docs/swagger)

 ## 3. Main Features

-- Authentication enabled using JSON Web Tokens (signup, login, reset password)
+- Authentication using JSON Web Tokens (signup, login, reset password)
 - Authorization based on role of a user (user or admin)
 - Database modelling using various Mongoose schemas
 - Used MongoDB aggregation pipelines to perform complex database queries